Jotrorox/progressapi/README.md

 ## :dart: About ##

-Progress API is a simple API written purely in kotlin, that aims to provide a simple way to get and/or embed Progress bars into anything.
+Progress API is a simple API written purely in java, that aims to provide a simple way to get and/or embed Progress bars into anything.
 The API generates images that resemble the given percentage count.
-In the future this Project will also aim to support multiple diffrent types of progress bars.
+In the future this Project will also aim to support multiple different types of progress bars.
 Now for the last part: Why?
-It is simple I just needed this for another project that I'm working on and because I just felt like it I made it it's own project.
+It is simple I just needed this for another project that I'm working on and because I just felt like it, I made it it's own project.

 ## :sparkles: Features ##